mahdikoubaa1/Satellite-Pattern-Analysis-for-Renewables-SpaR-tool/README.md

 The SpaR tool is a UI interface available in notebooks/SpaR_Tool.ipynb.
 # supported features
 * sampling, training and prediction for pixnn architectures (S2 Rasters PV Segmentation)
-* prediction for SolarSAM and Segformer (Aerial Rasters PV Segmentaion (limited to Bavaria))
+* prediction for SolarSAM and Segformer (Aerial Rasters PV Segmentaion (currently limited to Bavaria))
 ## new environment requirement installation (miniconda/anaconda is required)
 ```bash
 bash ./setup_environment.sh